Berkeley-MDes/tdf-fa24-jchenjiawen-1/README.md

 <img src="/Week14/shake.jpg" width ="800" align="center">

 ## Speculations
-1. Finish modeling in Rhino.
-2. Finish laser cutting over the weekend.
-3. Draw a clear diagram of how to wire the components onto the physical mock-up.
-4. Compile the code.
-5. Start editing the video.
+Next week, my plan is to finalize the modeling in Rhino and complete the laser cutting over the weekend to prepare the physical components.
+Once the pieces are ready, I’ll draw a clear wiring diagram to map out how the components will be connected on the physical mock-up.
+Alongside this, I’ll work on compiling the code needed for the project to ensure everything functions as intended.
+To wrap up the week, I’ll start editing the video documentation, capturing the process and progress made so far.

 ---
 # Week 12